wryun/rjsone/README.md

 `rjsone` (Render JSON-e) is a simple wrapper around the [JSON-e templating language](https://taskcluster.github.io/json-e/).

+It's a safe and easy way to have templates of moderate complexity for configuration as code 'languages' like Kubernetes and CloudFormation.

+Context is provided by a list of filename arguments.
+The files are loaded as YAML/JSON by default and merged into the main context.
+You can specify a particular key to load a JSON file into using keyname:filename.yaml; if you specify two colons (i.e. keyname::filename.yaml) it will load it as a raw string.
+You can also use keyname: (or keyname::) without a filename to indicate that all subsequent files should be loaded as a list element into that key.
+If duplicate keys are found, later entries replace earlier at the top level only (no multi-level merging).

     Usage: rjsone [options] [key:]contextfile [[key:]contextfile ...]
       -i int
             indentation level of JSON output; 0 means no pretty-printing (default 2) -t string
             file to use for template (default is -, which is stdin) (default "-") -y    output YAML rather than JSON (always reads YAML/JSON)

-It's a safe and easy way to have templates of moderate complexity for configuration as code 'languages' like Kubernetes and CloudFormation.

 # Getting it